A Belief Propagation Algorithm for Multipath-Based SLAM: Introduction

 \subsection{Feature-based SLAM}

 The proposed algorithm follows the feature-based approach to SLAM \cite{DurrantWhyte2006, Dissanayake2001, MullaneTR2011}.
 The map is represented by an unknown number of \textit{features} with unknown spatial positions, whose states are estimated in a sequential (time-recursive) way.
-Features are parametric descriptions of the physical environment such as flat surfaces, edges, corners, points, or circles.
 In our model, the features are given by the PAs and VAs.
-Prominent feature-based SLAM algorithms are extended Kalman filter SLAM (EKF-SLAM) \cite{Dissanayake2001}, Rao-Blackwellized SLAM (dubbed FastSLAM) \cite{DurrantWhyte2006,MontemerloICRA2003}, variational-inference-based SLAM \cite{LundgrenTSP2016, FatemiCAMSAP2015}, and set-based SLAM \cite{MullaneTR2011, DeuschTSP2015, FatemiTSP2017}.
-Recently, feature-based SLAM methods that exploit position-related information in radio signals were introduced \cite{LeitingerICC2015, GentnerTWC2016, ZhuTufvesson2015}.
-Most of these methods operate on estimated parameters related to MPCs, such as distances (which are proportional to delays), angles-of-arrival (AoAs), or angles-of-departure (AoDs) \cite{Fleury1999, RichterPhD2005,SalmiTAP2011 ,Shutin2013, BadiuTSP2017}.
+Prominent feature-based SLAM algorithms are extended Kalman filter SLAM (EKF-SLAM) \cite{Dissanayake2001}, Rao-Blackwellized (RB)-SLAM (dubbed FastSLAM) \cite{DurrantWhyte2006,MontemerloAAAI2002,GentnerTWC2016}, variational-inference-based SLAM \cite{LundgrenTSP2016, FatemiCAMSAP2015}, and set-based SLAM \cite{MullaneTR2011, DeuschTSP2015, FatemiTSP2017}.
+Recently, feature-based SLAM methods that exploit position-related information in radio signals were introduced \cite{LeitingerICC2015, GentnerTWC2016, ZhuTufvesson2015, GentnerHindawi2017,GuerraSSP2018, ZhangGLOBECOM}.
+Most of these methods operate on estimated parameters related to MPCs, such as distances (which are proportional to delays), angles-of-arrival (AoAs), or angles-of-departure (AoDs) \cite{Fleury1999, RichterPhD2005, Shutin2011, SalmiTSP2009, BadiuTSP2017}.
 These parameters are estimated from the signal in a preprocessing stage and are considered as ``measurements'' by the SLAM method.
-An important aspect is the \emph{data association} (DA) between these measurements and the PAs or VAs. \rd{For simplicity, we assume time synchronization between the PAs and the mobile agent.
-However, the proposed algorithm can be extended to nonsynchronized PA-agent links along the lines of \cite{GentnerTWC2016} (based on the fact that the relevant geometric information is also contained in the time differences of the MPCs \cite{LeitingerJSAC2015}) or to joint SLAM and synchronization along the lines of \cite{etzlinger17}.}
+An important aspect is the \emph{data association} (DA) between these measurements and the PAs or VAs.